 Sometimes, this may not be such a bad thing, as joining a program with little to no preconceptions may encourage the willingness to follow directions, while keeping an open mind, which in turn can result in a more enjoyable and productive experience.
 Unfortunately, I have learned the hard way that this may not always be the case.

 Experiences have brought me to realize that not every Karate instructor decorated with a magnificent sounding title such as Sensei, Shihan or Grandmaster is in fact an honest person.
-There are charlatans everywhere and from all walks of life, the world of martial arts is no different.
+There are charlatans everywhere and from all walks of life, and the world of martial arts is not devoid of them.
 At times lacking knowledge and being naive will make one a target for exploitation, and in a case where the head of a school is dishonest, the probability of being taken advantage of, while someone else laughs all the way to the bank is high.

-Because of my experiences, and current awareness of this issue, I have decided to list at least four things which a person rightly should pay attention to when joining a dojo, in order to decide whether they are making the right decision in investing time, money and effort in becoming a member of said school.
+Because of my experiences, and current awareness of this issue, I have decided to list at least four things which a person rightly should pay attention to when joining a dojo, in order to decide whether they are making the right decision in investing time, money and effort in becoming a member.

 WHAT STYLE OF KARATE DO YOU TEACH?